I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-_wwan_context_state.md

 </td>
 </tr>
 </table>

-### -field ConnectionId

-The MB Service specifies a value for this member at the time of the connect request by using
-     OID_WWAN_CONNECT.
-Miniport drivers must copy this value and use it when they notify the MB Service on subsequent connection state changes.

-### -field ActivationState

-The current activation state of the device.

-### -field VoiceCallState
+            `VoiceCallState`

             The current voice call state of the device.

-### -field IPType

-A value from the WWAN_IP_TYPE enumeration that specifies the type of IP.

-## -remarks
+    ## Remarks
         <i>Set</i> OID requests as well as unsolicited status events use the
     <b>uNwError</b> member.
 If there is no network specific error or the network specific error is not known,
     miniport drivers should set this member to 0.